blex-max/expos/docs/usage.md

 !!! note "insufficent power"
   A locus with fewer than two supporting observations records `insufficient_support`; one whose background pool is smaller than ten, or smaller than twice the support, records `insufficient_background`.

-  The absolute floor of ten total observation is to preserve p-value granularity.
+  The floor of ten total observation is to preserve p-value granularity.
 Both spatial statistics are sums over pairs within the supporting set, so at the minimum support of two the observed value is a single pair and the null is the distribution over every pair the background can supply.
 Ten background observations give 45 such pairs and a p-value granular to about 0.02; five would give 10 pairs and a granularity of 0.1.

 ## Filtering Pipeline Examples